 Each child develops at their own pace, however, so it can be difficult to identify when typical dysfluencies become a problem.
 There can be a lot of factors for parents to look for, but Potock has identified some general red flags that might signal a serious issue.

-Red Flags in Speech and Language Development:
+Red Flags for Speech Impediments:

 - Frustration: the child is frustrated by their inability to communicate.
 Biting, excessive whining, and tantrums may all be indicators of an inability to communicate wants and needs.